TheUnixRoot/kubernetes_as_code/README.md

 # Copy file content and press Ctrl+D to finish the stdin reading
 # Copy the ouput sealed secret to a file manually from console output
 ```

+## Preview environments to link PRs to namespaces managed by argocd
+TBD

+## Argo rollouts
+TBD